chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - Properties of instances created by a constructor.
   - May be stored directly on the instance, or its prototype.
 Its prototype is `Constructor.prototype`
+  - For classes, instance properties must be defined in methods.

 - **Instance Methods**:  (object methods / methods) :stored either as part of an object or anywhere in the object's prototype chain.